 134 Jay St; katonahmuseum.org

-1987 Palmer Ave; mamaroneckartistsguild.org
+1987 Palmer Ave; mamaroneckartistsguild.or

 153 Library Ln; emelin.org

-This innovative theater and Best of Westchester winner puts on a few mainstage productions each year, including regional premieres of musicals such as Next to Normal, Dirty Rotten Scoundrels, and Avenue Q. But its real emphasis is on shows, classes, and camps for kids and teens, hosting shows for young people throughout year.
+This innovative theater and Best of Westchester winner puts on a few main-stage productions each year, including regional premieres of musicals such as Next to Normal, Dirty Rotten Scoundrels, and Avenue Q. But its real emphasis is on shows, classes, and camps for kids and teens, hosting shows for young people throughout year.

 300 Waverly Ave, 2nd fl; wstshows.com

 For the last 30 years of his life, celebrated composer Aaron Copland lived and worked at Rock Hill, a hilltop house in Cortlandt Manor.
-Copland House, Inc., is the organization charged with keeping his legacy alive, and it does so by hosting performances at nearby Merestead, a 130-acre estate with a 26-room Georgian Revival mansion designed by famed architects Delano & Aldrich.
+Copland House, Inc. is the organization charged with keeping his legacy alive, which it does by hosting performances at nearby Merestead, a 130-acre estate with a 26-room Georgian Revival mansion designed by famed architects Delano & Aldrich.
 Composers such as John Corigliano, Richard Danielpour, David Amram, Stephen Schwartz, and Steve Reich have all appeared at Copland House to conduct, play, and/or discuss their work.
 Lovers of contemporary American music will delight in the crowd-favorite “Late Night With Leonard Bernstein.”

 455 Byram Lake Rd; coplandhouse.org